 Sadly, taxidermists have received little credit for their efforts and biographical information on individuals is therefore very scant.
 Yet it is increasingly recognised that taxidermy and the scientific preservation of animals form an important part of the history of natural history, inviting curiosity about one of the most famous contributors in this area.

 Rowland Ward & Co. exhibition group of beasts in fierce combat.
+The scene is rendered with true magic power.

 "Elephant Hunting" scene at The Colonial and Indian Exhibition, 1886 London.